 Here are some of them:

-Eggs are loaded with lutein and zeaxanthin, which help prevent age-related vision loss.
-By eating eggs regularly, you may reduce your risks of developing cataracts or macular degeneration (4).
+Eggs are loaded with lutein and zeaxanthin, which may help prevent age-related vision loss.
+By eating eggs regularly, you might reduce your risks of developing cataracts or macular degeneration (4).

 You obtain enough protein with essential amino acids

-With enough protein, you can increase muscle mass, lower blood pressure, optimize bone health, and even enhance the chances of weight loss.
+With enough protein, you can increase or preserve muscle mass, lower blood pressure, optimize bone health, and even enhance the chances of weight loss.

 Do You Put Eggs In Stuffed Peppers?